Ethical AI Use for Students: Navigating University Academics Responsibly

 University isn't just a series of hurdles to jump over to get a degree; it’s where you learn how to think.
 AI is a revolutionary tool that can make you a more efficient student, but it shouldn't be the one doing the learning.

 By setting your own boundaries and staying transparent, you can use AI to sharpen your mind without losing your integrity.
-The future of learning is here—just make sure the intelligence behind your degree is actually yours.
+Make sure the intelligence behind your degree is actually yours.